Many people search Google to ask the question: “is Udemy worth it?” With that in mind, here we have a full and honest

 What is Udemy?

 Udemy is an online training platform offering over 130,000 different courses in a vast range of subjects.
-Around 30 Million students had taken courses via the platform as of early 2019.
+Around 50 Million students had taken courses via the platform as of February 2020.

 Unlike some other online course providers like eDx and Coursera, Udemy doesn’t market courses created by universities and educational institutions.
 In fact, anyone can create and sell a course on Udemy – and that includes you!